geomichelon/VTSDKDemo/docs/GUIA_UI_TESTES.md

 1) Drive via UI (recommended in this sample): UI tests tap buttons and validate the JSON shown.
 2) Call the FFI directly from the UI tests target (via bridging header) for direct validation.

+SPM (recommended for app integration):

+- Prefer adding the SDK via Swift Package Manager binary target for your app targets.
+See docs/SPM.md for details on adding the package by tag and how CI keeps the URL and checksum in sync.

 ### Steps (UI-driven)

 1. Use the sample project `ios-demo/VTSDKDemo.xcodeproj` and scheme `VTSDKDemo-UI`.